NikosMple/BlogExpress/README.md

 #### Run the following command to install all necessary dependencies:

--npm install
+- npm install
--node index.js (Or nodemon index.js)
+- node index.js (Or nodemon index.js)

 #### Once the app is running, visit it in your browser at:
 http://localhost:3000